harrybands/harrybands.github.io/index.md

 D.o.B: (Confidential) - 2000.

-GPA: (Gonna published if it was good)
+GPA: (Confidential - Since it is not really good)

 Level: I am on my third year of Boise State Univeristy.